New iPhone SE release date, price, news and everything you need to know

 iPhone SE 2020 camera

-It’ll be based on similar specs to those seen in the iPhone 8, which comes with a 12MP sensor and an f/1.8 aperture for fairly decent low-light photos - although it’ll be a far cry from the high-end snaps you’ll get with the iPhone 11 range.
+It’ll be based on similar specs to those seen in the iPhone 8, which comes with a 12MP sensor and an f/1.8 aperture for fairly decent low-light photos – although it’ll be a far cry from the high-end photography features of the iPhone 11 range.

 Despite only packing a single sensor (not even the dual-sensor setup found in the iPhone 8 Plus) Apple is still lauding this as the best single-sensor snapper it’s ever created – thus making it even better than the iPhone XR’s camera.

-So while the hardware seems very similar to the iPhone 8, with a six-lens set up and optical image stabilization, the A13 chipset allows for better correction of shake during video playback as well as a smart image processor to make your snaps look better.
+So while the hardware seems very similar to that in the iPhone 8, with a six-element lens setup and optical image stabilization, the A13 chipset allows for better correction of shake during video playback, as well as a smart image processor to make your snaps look better.

-Like that model, it’ll only be able to do it with humans, but our review of the XR found that it was a poor relation to the portrait capabilities of a phone like the iPhone XS, which has extra hardware to do the job.
+Like that model, it’ll only be able to add those effects to snaps of humans, but our review of the XR found that it was a poor relation to the portrait capabilities of a phone like the iPhone XS, which has extra hardware to do the job.

 The front-facing camera has been given the same algorithmic upgrade as the rear sensor, meaning portrait mode selfies without the need for a separate sensor to check the depth and find the subject.